List of people executed in South Carolina

-The following is a list of people executed by the U.S. state of South Carolina since 1985.
+The following is a list of people executed by the U.S. state of South Carolina since capital punishment was resumed in the United States in 1976.

-There have been a total of 43 executions in South Carolina since 1985.
+Since the 1976 U.S. Supreme Court decision of Gregg v.
+Georgia, a total of 50 people have been executed in South Carolina.
 All of the people executed were convicted of murder.
-Of the 43 people executed, 36 were executed via lethal injection and 7 via electrocution.
+Of the 50 people executed, 40 were executed via lethal injection, 7 via electrocution, and 3 via firing squad.

+From 1912 to 1986, executions were carried out at the Central Correctional Institution in Columbia.
+From 1990 onwards, executions occur at the Broad River Correctional Institution in Columbia.